An extended type system with lambda-typed lambda-expressions: Properties

 \section{Properties}

 In this Section we show confluence of reduction, several properties of typing, including uniqueness of types, and strong normalisation of valid, i.e.~typable, expressions.
 On the basis of these properties we show consistency of \dcalc\ in the sense that no expression is typing to $[x:\prim]x$ under the empty context.
-We show the main proof ideas and indicate important steps in detail, significantly more detail can be found in~\cite{dcalculus}. \begin{rem}[Inductive principles] Besides structural induction on the definition of $\dexp$, we will mainly use structural induction {\em on expressions with context} when showing a property $P(\Gamma,a)$ of expressions.
-We will make use of the following inductive inference rules

-We frequently show properties about reduction relations by induction on the definition of single-step reduction.
-Similarly for properties about typing. \end{rem} \begin{rem}[Renaming of variables] Typically when we prove a property using some axiom, inference rule, or derived property, we just mention the identifier or this axiom, rule, or property and then use it with an instantiation {\em renaming its variables so as to avoid name clashes with the proposition to be shown}.
-In order not to clutter the presentation, these renamings are usually not explicitly indicated. \end{rem} \begin{rem}[Introduction of auxiliary identifiers] We usually explicitly introduce all auxiliary identifiers appearing in deduction steps.
-However, there are two important exceptions. \begin{itemize} \item When using structural induction, if we consider a specific operator and decompose an expression $a$ \eg~by $a=\binop{a_1}{,\ldots,a_n}$ we usually implicitly introduce the new auxiliary identifiers $a_i$. \item When using induction on the definition of reduction, if we consider a specific axiom or structural rule which requires a syntactic pattern we usually implicitly introduce the new auxiliary identifiers necessary for this pattern. \end{itemize} \end{rem}
+We show the main proof ideas and indicate important steps in detail, significantly more detail can be found in~\cite{dcalculus}. \begin{rem}[Inductive principles] Besides structural induction on the definition of $\dexp$, we frequently show properties about reduction relations by induction on the definition of single-step reduction.
+Similarly for properties about typing. \end{rem} \begin{rem}[Renaming of variables] Typically when we prove a property using some axiom, inference rule, or derived property, we just mention the identifier or this axiom, rule, or property and then use it with an instantiation \emph{renaming its variables so as to avoid name clashes with the proposition to be shown}.
+In order not to clutter the presentation, these renamings are usually not explicitly indicated. \end{rem} \begin{rem}[Introduction of auxiliary identifiers] We usually introduce explicitly all auxiliary identifiers appearing in deduction steps.
+However, there are two important exceptions. \begin{itemize} \item When using structural induction, if we consider a specific operator and decompose an expression $a$ \eg~by $a=\binop{a_1}{,\ldots,a_n}$ we usually introduce implicitly the new auxiliary identifiers $a_i$. \item When using induction on the definition of reduction, if we consider a specific axiom or structural rule which requires a syntactic pattern we usually introduce implicitly the new auxiliary identifiers necessary for this pattern. \end{itemize} \end{rem}

 We begin with some basic properties of substitution and its relation to reduction. \begin{lem}[Basic properties of substitution] For all $a,b,c$ and $x,y$: \begin{enumerate} \item If $x\notin\free(a)$ then $a\gsub{x}{b}=a$. \item If $x\neq y$ and $x\notin\free(c)$ then $a\gsub{x}{b}\gsub{y}{c}= a\gsub{y}{c}\gsub{x}{b\gsub{y}{c}}$. \item If $x\neq y$, $x\notin\free(c), y\notin\free(b)$ then $a\gsub{x}{b}\gsub{y}{c}= a\gsub{y}{c}\gsub{x}{b}$. \end{enumerate} \end{lem} \begin{proof} Proof is straightforward by structural induction on $a$. \end{proof} \begin{lem}[Substitution and reduction] For all $a,b,c$ and $x$: $a\rd b$ implies $a\gsub{x}{c}\rd b\gsub{x}{c}$, $c\gsub{x}{a}\rd c\gsub{x}{b}$, and $\free(b)\subseteq\free(a)$. \end{lem} \begin{proof} Proof is straightforward by induction on the definition of single-step reduction. \end{proof}